Skip to Content

 This plant is an evergreen perennial and is a lovely addition to any garden.
 It has long, lamb’s ear-shaped leaves that are silvery sage green in color and that are fuzzy like an actual lamb ear.

-The lamb’s ear plant grows rather thick, and you can make it grow even thicker by removing the flowers after they have wilted.
-They are easy to grow plants that can be paired with nearly anything, and they are great if you want to fill in any bare spots that need a truly low maintenance plant.
+The lamb’s ear plant grows relatively thick, and you can make it grow even thicker by removing the flowers after they have wilted.
+They are easy-to-grow plants that can be paired with nearly anything, and they are great if you want to fill in any bare spots that need a truly low-maintenance plant.

 Succulent rock garden plants